sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-05.md

 ## Activity 5: Understanding the code changes

+There were a lot of changes to banking_agents.py.
 Below is a concise diff-style overview of what changed to enable MCP in your multi-agent banking app.

 ### 1. Imports & async foundation
 - **Added MCP + async tooling** and removed direct tool wiring.